-Back in 2016, AFC Bournemouth went public with their plans to build a new South Stand at one end of the Vitality Stadium (currently called the Ted MacDougall Stand).
-The plans stated that the renovation work would increase the capacity at the Vitality Staidum by more than 3,000 seats to 14,259.
+Back in 2016, AFC Bournemouth went public with their plans to build a new South Stand at one end of the Vitality Stadium (currently called the Ted MacDougall Stand), hoping to increase the capacity at the ground by more than 3,000 seats to 14,259.

 Bournemouth's original South Stand plans

-According to the original plans, the new stand was set to be single-tiered with a capacity of 2,209.
-In addition, the corners on either side of the new stand were also set to be ‘filled in' with another 856 seats.
+According to the original plans, the new stand was to be single-tiered with a capacity of 2,209, while the corners on either side of the new stand were also set to be ‘filled in' with another 856 seats.
 The new stand was meant to replace the current temporary stand that still exists at the ground to this day.

 The news was a long time coming, especially given how well Bournemouth have fared since first being promoted to the Premier League in 2015.
-Despite their on-field success, their stadium has remained the smallest in the league with the exception of 2023/24 when Luton played in the top flight.
+Despite their on-field success, their stadium has remained the smallest in the league with the exception of Kenilworth Road, when Luton played in the top flight in 2023-24.

 Why do Bournemouth need a new South Stand?

-Earlier this year, Bournemouth embarked on redeveloping their training ground in line with their modernization ambitions.
+Bournemouth have also previously embarked on redeveloping their training ground in line with their modernisation ambitions.

 Some stunning progress being made on the new training ground ? pic.twitter.com/cSEeOUcGbM